-The last few posts reviewed start-up tasks associated with identifying and tracking potential funders.
+The last few posts in our proposal development series have looked at start-up tasks associated with identifying and tracking potential funders.
 Once you have identified an opportunity to respond to, you'll need to start assembling the people, information, and materials required to write the proposal.

 If you have access to project management tools like Microsoft SharePoint, you might have everything you need for your proposal management work, especially in combination with Outlook.
-If you work for a new nonprofit and do not have access to Outlook and need an easy way to share updates and collaborate, you might want to try a Cloud-based tool designed to facilitate productivity.
-Even if you have options for project management tools through your employer, you may want to consider additional ones to manage personal task lists, notes, and email.
+If you do not have access to Outlook and need an easy way to share updates and collaborate, you may want to try a Cloud-based tool designed to facilitate productivity.

 The list below is a collection of tools to manage tasks, email, notes, and workflow.
 All of the products on the list offer a free trial period so you can test them out to see if they work for you.
 Several also offer free versions.